 Those who have suffered through amphetamine abuse report that the drug has strong effects on both their body and brain.
 Amphetamine is a stimulant, so when you take it you may feel more awake, alert and even more confident.
 The effects on the body are felt because the stimulant activates the central nervous system, and it also affects the brain’s chemistry, which can make you feel energised and give you hallucinations.

-Overcoming an addiction to amphetamines can be difficult, which is why the Rehab Clinics Group offer tailored programmes at our centres.
-The first step is going through detox, and with amphetamines there’s either the choice of tapering off slowly or going ‘cold turkey’.
-The latter can be dangerous if done alone at home, as your body may have become used to the drug.
-Withdrawal symptoms can start after just a few hours, and can include aches and pains, upset stomach and intense cravings.
+Withdrawal symptoms can start just a few hours after the last consumption of speed and can involve aches and pains, an upset stomach, poor mental health symptoms such as depression and anxiety, as well as intense cravings.
 We can offer prescription drugs to help you through this time, as well as 24/7 support at one of our clinics.
 This is often better than attempting outpatient rehab, as you need to be away from the temptation to buy more drugs.

-It’s also important that we keep you well during your detox.
-Those with substance abuse problems are often malnourished or physically ill.
-Amphetamines can kill off your appetite, so when it returns, we’ll make sure you’ve got nourishing food to help you recover.
+It’s also important that we keep you well during the detox process.
+Those with substance abuse problems are often malnourished or physically ill, and amphetamines in particular are known to suppress your appetite, so when it returns, we’ll make sure you’ve got nutritional food to help you recover.

 Cravings can also become very intense while at rehab, and if you’ve opted for outpatient support, then there’s always a strong temptation to buy more drugs.
 You can then get into a negative cycle of drug abuse, which can be difficult to break free from.
 When you stay in amphetamine rehab, it’s much harder to fall into old patterns, and there is always support to keep you going.